Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 14 Oktober 2025 20.36.38 UTC
+- WIB: Selasa, 14 Oktober 2025 21.30.02 UTC
-- WITA: Selasa, 14 Oktober 2025 21.36.38 UTC
+- WITA: Selasa, 14 Oktober 2025 22.30.02 UTC
-- WIT: Selasa, 14 Oktober 2025 22.36.38 UTC
+- WIT: Selasa, 14 Oktober 2025 23.30.02 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: motivational
+Kategori: inspirational